-The role of a business law attorney is to help you understand your legal issues, the implications of any proposed transfer or restructuring, and to ensure that the transaction proceeds without problems.
-If you have any questions or concerns about selling, transferring, or reorganizing a business, an experienced Oklahoma business and corporate law attorney can offer legal advice.
+The role of a business law attorney is to help you understand your legal issues, ensuring that the transaction proceeds without problems and in compliance with federal and state law.
+If you have any questions or concerns about selling, reorganizing, or how to transfer business ownership, an experienced Oklahoma business and corporate law attorney can offer legal advice.
 For more information on this area of law, see our overviews of mergers and acquisitions and business and corporate law.

 Find top lawyers with confidence